 One of the most densely populated countries in the world, Indonesia has a high-performing, fast-growing economy.
 HSBC has a long and diverse history in the country, with the Hongkong and Shanghai Banking Corporation Limited opening its first branch in Jakarta in 1884.

-To cement our commitment to Indonesia and strengthen our local presence, HSBC Group officially integrated its HSBC Foreign Bank Branch in Indonesia with PT Bank HSBC Indonesia in 2017.
-This allowed us to expand the range of banking propositions and contribute directly to the growth of the Indonesian economy, connecting customers to opportunities through our expanded capabilities and geographic network in the country.
+The extensive footprint of PT Bank HSBC Indonesia in the country has allowed us to contribute directly to the growth of the Indonesian economy, connecting customers to opportunities through our expanded capabilities and geographical reach, both locally and globally.

 We look forward to working with you!